zalf-rdm/.github/.github/pull_request_template.md

 ## ✅ Checks
 <!-- Make sure your pr passes the CI checks and do check the following fields as needed - -->
+- [ ] this PR requires changes in WP2libs
 - [ ] this PR requires Database migration
 - [ ] All the tests have passed